Pay & Entitlements

 FICA (Social Security and Medicare)

-Service members also pay FICA on taxable wages: Social Security at 6.2% (up to the annual wage base published by SSA) and Medicare at 1.45% (no wage cap).
+Service members pay FICA on basic pay only.
+Under 26 U.S.C. § 3121(i)(2), "wages" for a member of the uniformed services means basic pay — so special and incentive pays and bonuses are subject to federal income tax but are not Social Security or Medicare wages.
+Social Security is 6.2% up to the annual wage base published by SSA; Medicare is 1.45% with no wage cap.
 Members with wages above the Additional Medicare threshold owe an extra 0.9% on the excess, administered under IRC § 3101(b)(2).

 Combat Zone Tax Exclusion (CZTE)